Six months ago I arrived in Medellin, Colombia. Tomorrow I’m flying back to Canada.

 But a place isn’t bad because there’s tourists there.

-Yet when people used it, I felt like my good experiences in “touristy” were less valid.
+Yet when people used it, I felt like my good experiences in “touristy” places were less valid.

 Instead I tried to figure out what I was really trying to express with “touristy” and describe those feelings instead.